The Privacy Proxy for Claude Code.

 From individual developers to compliance teams.

-Ships via your existing toolchain — MSI · PKG · DEB.
+Ships via your existing toolchain — EXE / MSI · DEB.
 Structured audit logs, no extra process overhead.

 Zero accidental key leaks.